guikarai/PE-LinuxONE/index.md

 processor 0: version = FF,  identification = 233EF7,  machine = 3906
 processor 1: version = FF,  identification = 233EF7,  machine = 3906
 ```
+**Note**: msa on line 4, indicates that the CPACF instruction is properly supported and detected.
+**Note 2**: vx on line 4, indicates that SIMD and vector instructions are properly supported and detected.

 ### 2. Installing libica
 To make use of the libica hardware support for cryptographic functions, you must install the libica.
 Obtain the current libica version from your distribution provider for automated installation.
 Please issue the following command:
 ```
 root@crypt06:~# sudo apt-get install libica-utils
 ```

-After the libica utility is installed, use the icaiinfo command to check on the CPACF feature code enablement.
-If the Crypto Enablement feature 3863 is installed, you will see that besides SHA, other algorithms are available with hardware support.
+After the libica utility is installed, use the **icainfo** command to check on the CPACF feature code enablement.
 The icainfo command displays which CPACF functions are supported by the implementation inside the libica library.
 Issue the following command to show that the device driver loaded how which cryptographic algorithms will be accelerated and hardware or software way.
 ```
 root@crypt06:~# icainfo
 The following CP Assist for Cryptographic Function (CPACF)